eastmad/Swiss-Army-Knife/README.md

 1. We wrote some code to respond to the request 'GET /hi'
 2. The Sinatra default port must be 4567

-One other thing.
+Note that the Sintra output stated that it had "backup from WEBrick".
+That's the default web server.
 If you just browse http://localhost:4567, Sinatra provides a nice error page.

 # Two

 Now we add the joys of Bundler, and take more control of the webserver.

 If you haven't already used it, [Bundler](http://gembundler.com/) gives you version level control of your gems.
 So you can see that the Gems we will need are listed in the Gemfile.

 Start by getting Bundler